 Laleh Bakhtiar’s interpretation of “and strike them” as “leave them” in her Sublime Quran is so far-fetched that it is not worth addressing.
 Men in Charge? does not give it a mention and assumes that “strike them/beat them” is the correct interpretation.
 Despite the book’s attacks on traditional qiwāma, the question of why the verse mentions striking women at all is strangely not addressed in the book as far as I could find.
 It is quite far-fetched to claim that a verse that allows the male to strike the female is innocent of patriarchal concepts.

 Another line of attack against qiwāma has been that of claiming that Quranic verses and principles are historically localized; they applied in the Arabia of the 7th century CE, but they do not necessarily apply today.
 Addressing this criticism would require another essay.
 The belief that Quranic principles are historically localized is debatable, it is against the understanding of the vast majority of Islamic thinkers and scholars.
 We can localize a verse in its historical context to understand its meaning and intent, but once we have extracted these, they should be generalized to all times and places.
 Historical localization would allow one to nullify almost any Quranic concept they want by arguing that it only applies to a particular time and place and not to another.
-The common and common sense understanding of the Quran is that while its context can help us extract its meaning, the meaning itself is universal.
+The common and common-sense understanding of the Quran is that while its context can help us extract its meaning, the meaning itself is universal.
 The default assumption regarding the meaning of any verse should be that it is designed to be applied by all humans for all time.
 Overwhelming evidence should be needed to prove that the meaning of a particular verse has expired or is irrelevant today.
 In the case of qiwāma, there is no evidence at all that it is irrelevant today.
 There certainly is overwhelming desire among a certain group of intellectuals to throw the concept away, but that does not constitute evidence.
 Working for women’s rights is a good thing, but destroying the foundations of our understanding of the Quran in the process is not.

-If the Quran was written by the Prophet , then it would would make sense that its meanings would expire and would be limited to the narrow context of 7th century Arabia.
+If the Quran was written by the Prophet PBUH, then it would make sense that its meanings would expire and would be limited to the narrow context of 7th century Arabia.
 He was only a human and could not foresee all eventualities.
 But we believe the Quran is from God, it is His unchanged Words, which means that we have to treat it like a book written by an infinitely wise person who could foresee the fact that humanity would continue for the next 100,000 years (or however long).
 If something was supposed to only apply to one circumstance and not to others, then God would have told us so.
 What we believe is that the Quran was written by the Creator to be applied for all time.
 Saying that God was so short-sighted that He gave a universal command in His book that does not apply any longer is a great insult against the Creator of the universe.
 The question then becomes about the nature of God: mainstream Muslims believe that the Quran is from the same Creator who designed the laws of quantum mechanics and who watched the universe age for billions of years before humans started to walk the earth.
 When such a God tells us men should have a rank above their wives in their households, He is not stuck in the mindset of 7th century Arabia but is speaking from a billion-year perspective.
 Those who argue for historical localization are saying the opposite; they are saying that God was not intelligent and wise enough to see beyond 7th century Arabia.
 Therefore a person who argues for historical localization should first prove to us that God is not as intelligent and wise as we tend to think.

 At this point, assuming that the classical interpretations of the verse are correct, we will examine how such a gender framework could be justified among civilized and self-respecting humans.